Choosing Healthy Cookware

 Ceramic

 Ceramic cookware, made from natural materials like clay and minerals, is free from chemicals such as PFOA and PTFE.
 It provides excellent heat retention and distributes heat evenly, allowing for easy and precise cooking.
 Look for ceramic cookware that is lead-free and labeled as food-safe.
-I own a couple Greenpan skillets and while they don’t seem to retain their non-stick qualities for long, they are great in the beginning and will last longer if you do not use them at high heat.
+Caraway is a great brand for ceramic cookware.
+I also own a couple Greenpan skillets and while they don’t seem to retain their non-stick qualities for long, they are great in the beginning and will last longer if you do not use them at high heat.
 Convincing my husband and kids not to use high heat has been a struggle!

 Glass